 - Bulging abdomen (as the vertebral fractures cause the patient’s spine to shrink in height, abdominal contents are compressed into less vertical space).

-Vertebral compression fractures are not always easy to diagnose.
-During a physical exam, your pain specialist will ask questions to try to pinpoint or rule out a vertebral fracture.
-In addition, a neurological examination may be done to evaluate motor and sensory responses.
+A vertebral compression fracture is not always easy to diagnose.
+During a physical exam, your pain specialist will ask questions to pinpoint or rule out a vertebral fracture.
+Also, a neurological examination may be done to evaluate motor and sensory responses.
 Diagnostic techniques include:

 - A CAT scan to determine if a fractured bone is stable.

 - A nuclear bone scan can also be used to determine when the fracture occurred.
 The age of the fracture is sometimes important to help guide treatment options.